Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Computational Access to PGDB Data

 { \bf Programmatic Access through Application Programming Interfaces (APIs).} Programmers can access and update PGDB data directly \cite{PTools05,PToolsQueriesURL} by writing programs in the Python, R, Java, Perl, and Common Lisp languages.
 R, Java, and Perl queries are executed using systems called RCyc \cite{RCycURL}, JavaCyc \cite{JavaCycURL}, and PerlCyc \cite{PerlCycURL}.

-\blue{PythonCyc is a Python package that enables programmatic access to Pathway Tools.
+PythonCyc is a Python package that enables programmatic access to Pathway Tools.
 The package provides the basic functions to access and modify the data of any PGDB.
 It also exposes more than 150 functions of Pathway Tools, among them, the MetaFlux module.
 The PythonCyc package is hosted on GitHub and is a separate installation from Pathway Tools.
 A full API documentation and a tutorial is available online.
-Please consult the URL~\cite{pythoncycURL} for access to the package, the API documentation and the tutorial.}
+Please consult the URL~\cite{pythoncycURL} for access to the package, the API documentation and the tutorial.

-\blue{{ \bf Data Import Formats.} Pathway Tools can import data from many sources into a PGDB.
-First of all, PathoLogic can create or update a PGDB based on a PathoLogic Format (PF) \cite{PToolsGuide190} or GenBank file \cite{GenbankFormatURL}.
+{ \bf Data Import Formats.} Pathway Tools can import data from many sources into a PGDB.
+First of all, PathoLogic can create or update a PGDB based on a genome in PathoLogic Format (PF) \cite{PToolsGuide190}, GFF3 format \cite{GFF3URL}, or GenBank format \cite{GenbankFormatURL}.
 A PGDB can also be populated from an SBML \cite{Hucka04,SBMLURL} or BioPAX \cite{BioPAXURL,BioPAX10} file.
-Bulk updating of various data items can be accomplished by a simple tab-delimited table format.}
+The SBML Import tool will read SBML level 3 files only and is currently limited to SBML files for prokaryotes.
+If the provided file is an FBA SBML file, an option to write an FBA file after the import is complete will be enabled.
+The resulting \texttt{.fba} file can then be run using MetaFlux.
+Bulk updating of various data items can be accomplished by a simple tab-delimited table format.

-\blue{Several specialized data types are also supported.
+Several specialized data types are also supported.
 The following sources can be imported for proteins.
 UniProt sequence annotation features \cite{UniProtProteinFeatureURL} can be fetched from a Biowarehouse \cite{Biowarehouse06} server that was loaded with SwissProt and TrEMBL.
 GO (Gene Ontology) annotations can be loaded from a GAF \cite{GO2000,GOFormatsURL} file.
-PSORTdb \cite{Yu11} cellular localization data can be imported from tab-delimited files.}
+PSORTdb \cite{Yu11} cellular localization data can be imported from tab-delimited files.

-\blue{Gene regulatory data can be imported from RegTransBase \cite{Cipriano13}, which is a SQL database.
+Gene regulatory data can be imported from RegTransBase \cite{Cipriano13}, which is a SQL database.
 Growth conditions versus growth media can be imported from Phenotype Microarray (PM) \cite{Bochner-etal01,Bochner09} files.
-High-throughput expression data can be obtained from NCBI GEO \cite{GEO13} and PortEco \cite{PortEco14} via web services.}
+High-throughput expression data can be obtained from NCBI GEO \cite{GEO13}.
+Metabolite abundance data can be obtained from Metabolomics Workbench \cite{Sud15}.